Skip to content

 LeftRight

-Brent Crude fell to $99.83 per barrel on Friday morning — briefly below the $100 threshold it first breached on a closing basis four days earlier — after reports circulated that an India-flagged tanker had sailed through the Strait of Hormuz.
-The tanker was in fact moving east of Hormuz, carrying gasoline bound for Africa.
-An Indian government official corrected the record.
-The market reversed within hours.
+Brent Crude fell to $99.83 on Friday morning after false reports that an India-flagged tanker had sailed through the strait of Hormuz.
+The tanker was actually moving east of Hormuz, carrying gasoline bound for Africa.
+An Indian government official clarified.
+Brent remains on track for a weekly gain of roughly 8%.
+WTI fell to $94.44, heading for a 4% weekly rise.
+The market has priced in a closed strait; only genuinely cleared passage will move prices down durably.

 Lebanon's two-week toll has matched the displacement of the entire 33-day 2006 war, with 98 children and 18 paramedics among the dead.